k4s4s/Distributed-Futures/README.md

 Implementation of the future shared memory synchronization model for distributed memory

-Needs boost::serialization, openmpi or mpich2 and/or armci libraries
+Requirements boost::serialization and boost::mpi libraries